facebook/relay/docs/Modern-TestingRelayComponents.md

 ## RelayMockEnvironment API Overview

-RelayMockEnvironment is a special version of Relay Environment with an additional API methods for controlling the operation flow: resolving and rejection operations, providing incremental payloads for subscriptions, working with cache.
+RelayMockEnvironment is a special version of Relay Environment with additional API methods for controlling the operation flow: resolving and rejection operations, providing incremental payloads for subscriptions, working with cache.

 * Methods for finding operations executed on the environment